 7. Amplify Transformational Data Sharing ETF (BLOK)

 Like its name suggests, this actively managed ETF invests in companies that develop and use blockchain technologies, the process behind cryptocurrency such as Bitcoin.
 The fund is relatively new, having been founded in January 2018, and so it’s also relatively small.
-As of Oct.
-20, 2021, the fund returned more than 31 percent annually, including 111 percent over the last year.
+The fund returned around 13.1 percent annually over the past three years.

 Expense ratio: 0.71 percent